 The South Tynedale Railway

-The South Tynedale Railway is a new narrow gauge railway, built to British two feet gauge or 610 mm metric equivalent, which runs from Alston in Cumbria, into Northumberland, in Northern England.
+The South Tynedale Railway is a narrow gauge railway, built to British two feet gauge or 610 mm metric equivalent, which runs from Alston in Cumbria, northwards into Northumberland, in Northern England.
 It has been constructed by volunteers on the formation of a former standard gauge branch line from the historic Newcastle and Carlisle Railway.

 Two hundred years ago, Alston was the commercial centre of an important lead mining area, producing about 10,000 tonnes of lead per year.
 On 26th August 1846, the Newcastle and Carlisle Railway Company obtained an Act of Parliament, allowing it to build a branch line, 27 kilometres long, to the lead mines of the North Pennines at Nenthead.